 If you are a graduating high school or home school student, even if you have earned college credit while in high school, then you will complete the First Year or Freshmen application.
 This is also true if you've received a GED in lieu of a high school diploma and have not enrolled at any other college or university.

-- Applications, along with the non-refundable $40 application fee, can be submitted the The Common Application or at love.nnu.edu/apply.
+- Applications can be submitted through The Common Application or at love.nnu.edu/apply.

-- NNU admissions requires a writing sample before making an admission decision.
+- NNU admissions require a writing sample before making an admission decision.
 The essay on The Common Application or the one found in the NNU candidate portal is acceptable.